-This agency administers services and programs for Medicaid recipients and uninsured families and children in maternal-child health, environmental health (including lead screening for children under the Medicaid Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program), family planning, newborn genetic screening, well child health services, immunizations, and tuberculosis control.
-MSDH operates a county health department system of 110 sites, 18 regional home health offices, and 92 WIC distribution centers.
-MSDH partners with the Mississippi Division of Medicaid in providing targeted case management services for infants and toddlers and for EPSDT children as well as perinatal high-risk pregnancy case management services.
+This agency administers services and programs for Medicaid recipients and uninsured families and children, such as in maternal-child health, perinatal high risk management/infant services system (PHRM/ISS), women, infants and children (WIC), environmental health protection, (including lead screening for children under the Medicaid Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program), family planning comprehensive reproductive health, newborn genetic screening, well child health services, immunizations, and tuberculosis control disease tracking and outbreak management.
+MSDH operates a county health department system of 110-87 sites, 18 regional home health offices, and 92_96 WIC distribution centers.
+MSDH partners with the Mississippi Division of Medicaid in providing targeted case management services for high risk pregnant women and infants and early intervention program for infants and toddlers who have developmental delays, or a birth condition that could cause a developmental delay. infants and toddlers and for EPSDT children as well as perinatal high-risk pregnancy case management services.
 This agency is an integral part of the outreach system for identifying Medicaid and CHIP eligible children.